tommyli10/tommy-li-com/src/contents/projects/Tdesign/index.md

 featuredImg: ["./tdesign.png"]
 ---

-A sleek and fully responsive site for an architecture firm.
-HTML/CSS files converted from PSD, then modified.
+Designed and built a fully responsive site for a design firm.